KevinChuangCH/addressbook-level2/doc/UserGuide.md

 * `find Betsy Tim John`<br>
   Returns Any person having names `Betsy`, `Tim`, or `John`

+### Adding tags of a person : `addtag`
+Adds tags of the specified person from the address book.
+Irreversible.<br>
+Format: `addtag INDEX, TAG...`

+> Adds tags to the person at the specified `INDEX`.
+  The index refers to the index number shown in the most recent listing.

+> After every addtag command, a listing should be done before the next addtag command.
+  The index of the target person will not be the same before and after an addtag command.

+Examples:
+* `list`<br>
+  `addtag 2 newTag`<br>
+  Adds newTag to the 2nd person in the address book.
+* `find Betsy`<br>
+  `addtag 1 newTag`<br>
+  Adds newTag to the 1st person in the results of the `find` command.

 ### Deleting a person : `delete`
 Deletes the specified person from the address book.
 Irreversible.<br>
 Format: `delete INDEX`